matej/homebridge-nilan/README.md

 ### Compact P

 [Compact P](https://www.nilan.dk/produkter/ventilation-med-opvarmning/ventilation-og-varmt-brugsvand/compact-p) ventilation and heating system with the CTS 700 control panel (older **non-touchscreen** version).
-Following Modbus Registers Description date 20150826.
+Following the Modbus Registers Description document, dated 20150826.

 Note that the new CTS 700 touchscreen control panel uses a different version of the communication protocol and hence needs a different implementation.